dimagi/commcare-hq/DEV_SETUP.md

 # Pillow names can be found in settings.py
 ./manage.py run_ptop --pillow-name=CaseSearchToElasticsearchPillow --processor-chunk-size=1

 # Setting up the asynchronous task scheduler (only required if you have CELERY_TASK_ALWAYS_EAGER=False in settings)
 celery -A corehq worker -l info
 ```

-For celery, you may need to add a "-Q" argument based on the queue you want to
+For celery, you may need to add a `-Q` argument based on the queue you want to
 listen to.

 For example, to use case importer with celery locally you need to run:

 ```sh